EticaAI/HXL-Data-Science-file-formats/README.md

 (data visualization) powered by HXL is [HXLDash](https://hxldash.com/) (see [this HXLDash example video](https://www.youtube.com/watch?v=5ZmRjLfoS3k)).

-The idea of this project is to try ways to convert HXLated datasets to be used directly on open source **desktop** tools like the [Orange Data Mining](https://orangedatamining.com/) and [WEKA "The workbench for machine learning"](https://www.cs.waikato.ac.nz/ml/weka/) **with the the minimum extra explanation on how to convert already existing HXL datasets AND do exist tools that solve know issues that are likely to be found**.
+The idea of this project strategies to turn already HXLated datasets to be used directly on open source **desktop** tools like the [Orange Data Mining](https://orangedatamining.com/) and [WEKA "The workbench for machine learning"](https://www.cs.waikato.ac.nz/ml/weka/) **with the the minimum extra explanation on how to convert already existing HXL datasets AND do exist tools that solve know issues that are likely to be found**.

 #### How?

-> **NOTE: already is possible to use HXL on these tools!** For either who is leaning HXL or who is using in production for humanitarian intent, the HXL-proxy (https://proxy.hxlstandard.org/) with "Strip text headers" can serve live-updated CSV-like files.
+> **NOTE: already is possible to use HXLated CSVs on these tools!** For either who is leaning HXL or who is using in production for humanitarian intent, the HXL-proxy (https://proxy.hxlstandard.org/) with "Strip text headers" can serve live-updated CSV-like files.
 Other usages can still use the [HXL CLI tools](https://github.com/HXLStandard/libhxl-python/wiki/Command-line-tools]) or run the [unocha/hxl-proxy with Docker](https://hub.docker.com/r/unocha/hxl-proxy) on your machine or an private public server.

-One way to potentially be able to do this is do the bare minimum to convert some proof of concetp datasets already HXLated to files know to work on these tools.
+One way to implement this is to create minimum usable conversion tools that are able to export already HXLated datasets with additional _hints_ to file formats used by default by their applications.

-> TODO: add more context to _How?_.
+In practice this is beyond just file conversion (like XLSX to CSV), since it includes both "variable type" **AND "intent to use (on data mining)"**.
+This is why this project also has the taxonomy/vocabulary reference table (and this ctually is more important than the implementation itself!).
+Without some extra step HXLated datasets work as averange CSV (good, but is just not great).

+But yes, some of these converted files, in special Weka (at least if compared to Orange) are more strict on the tabular format it accepts, and this can be infuriating EVEN for who actually would know how to debug these issues!
+But this issue, at least, is more automatable.

+> Note: one practical reason to use HXLated files as base instead of plain CSV or XLSX (beyond obviously being available in humanitarian context) is because the grammar of HXL +attributes are flexible to export to several different formats with freetom to choose other aspects of the tagging.

 #### Non-goals